muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     `Same thing.`
     "\u263A\u0041"

-    `One non-positional quoted Text (or, one named attribute).` "sales"

-    `Same thing but nonquoted.`
-    sales

-    `One attribute name with a space in it.`
-    "First Name"

     `From a graduate student (in finals week), the following haiku:` "study, write, study,\n"
         "do review (each word) if time.\n"